Aazen003/dineaura_/README.md

 -   Glass-inspired product cards with soft glows and smooth hover transitions

--   Minimal UI that keeps attention on the products
+-   Minimal UI that keeps attention on the products and is easy on the eyes

 ---